tjwoodall/marriage-allowance-des-stub/README.md

 # Marriage Allowance DES Stub

-The External Test DES Stub is a service to support stateful sandbox testing in the External Test environment.
+The Marriage Allowance DES Stub is a service to support stateless sandbox testing in the External Test environment.
 It stubs the behaviour of DES in order that an API microservice is able to implement only a single set of routes regardless of whether it is being called in a test or production environment.